 - Single source data to understand how audiences move between platforms

 - Improved estimate of brand reach and duplication

 - Reporting newsbrand sections across print AND digital subject to sample size

 - Increased number of brands reported across digital platforms

-The launch of PAMCo is a significant development for agencies and advertisers as it allows planners to understand the full power and breadth of newsbrands and further reap the efficiencies of multi-platform planning by enabling a more efficient redistribution of budgets across multiple platforms.
+The launch of PAMCo was a significant development for agencies and advertisers as it allows planners to understand the full power and breadth of newsbrands and further reap the efficiencies of multi-platform planning by enabling a more efficient redistribution of budgets across multiple platforms.
 This will maximise reach and reduce the cost per thousand audience members reached.

 It is not appropriate to compare PAMCo and NRS data for marketing and trading purposes as they are based on different methodologies.